 Payment due dates are firm.
-Please take a look at our payment options and payment plans to make sure you don't miss out.
-For assistance with our available payment options, contact the Business Office at 508.375.4123.
+Please review available payment options and payment plans to ensure you do not miss out.
+For assistance with our available payment options, please contact the Business Office at 508.375.4123.

-In Person - Students may visit the Business Office, and pay in-person.
-The Business Office is open Monday through Friday, 8:30am-4:30pm.
-Credit Card (Visa, MC, Discover), cash, check and money order are acceptable forms of payment.
+In Person - Students may visit the Business Office to pay in-person.
+The Business Office is open Monday through Friday, 8:30am-4:30pm EST. Acceptable forms of payment include credit or debit card (Visa, Mastercard or Discover), cash, check (personal check or cashier's check) as well as money order.